leela-zero/leela-zero/README.md

 https://github.com/KhronosGroup/OpenCL-Headers/tree/master/opencl22/)
 * OpenCL ICD loader (ocl-icd-libopencl1 on Debian/Ubuntu, or reference implementation at https://github.com/KhronosGroup/OpenCL-ICD-Loader)
-* An OpenCL capable device, preferably a very, very fast GPU, with recent drivers is strongly recommended (OpenCL 1.2 support should be enough, even OpenCL 1.1 might work).
+* An OpenCL capable device, preferably a very, very fast GPU, with recent drivers is strongly recommended (OpenCL 1.1 support is enough).
 If you do not have a GPU, modify config.h in the source and remove the line that says "#define USE_OPENCL".
 * The program has been tested on Windows, Linux and macOS.

 ## Example of compiling and running - Ubuntu